RumitPatel/android-easy-permissions/README.md

 # android-easy-permission
-🚧  Note: The project is almost completed and it is in last phase.
+🚧  Note: The project is almost completed and waiting for feedbacks and issues.
 You are most welcome to test it and generate issue or feedback🙂.

 EasyPermissions is created to make the runtime permissions easier.